 Tourists are rare in Sumenep.
 Located on the eastern tip on the Javanese island of Madura, the regency enjoys an open, breezy setting and rocky landscape that bring to mind a sleepy Mediterranean town and Wild West wilderness.
-It remains, however, an obscure destination with many foreign visitors flocking to nearby Bali.
+It remains, however, an offbeat destination with many foreign visitors flocking to nearby Bali instead.

 As such, I was enjoying the friendly incredulity my presence continually provoked.
 ‘Why are you here?’ was a common refrain, shared not out of rudeness but genuine interest.
 My answer was always the same: Sumenep has plenty to offer the curious traveller, and it is home to one of Indonesia’s warmest welcomes.

 ‘Sure, why not?’
 I responded, glad to have a purpose for the day.
 We were walking towards Asta Tinggi, Sumenep’s royal tombs and a renowned pilgrimage destination.
 Behind us were two of the region’s most impressive landmarks: Masjid Agung, the Great Mosque, and Kraton Sumenep, the palace complex.
-The former, a combination of Chinese, Javanese and Western architecture, boasted a striking white and yellow gateway, while the latter’s museum housed ancient relics, weapons and manuscripts that divulged much of Sumenep’s history.
-I hoped the tombs would do the same and was happy to inhabit the role of devotee if it meant more secrets would be revealed.
+The former, a combination of Chinese, Javanese and Western architecture, boasted a striking white and yellow gateway, and the latter’s museum housed ancient relics, weapons and manuscripts that divulged much of Sumenep’s history.
+I hoped the tombs would do the same and was happy to inhabit the role of devotee if it meant the unveiling of more secrets.

 While we walked, Ramadan weaved a simplified history of Sumenep.
 It was the region’s governor, Aria Wiraraja, who masterminded the formation of the Majapahit kingdom in 1293 that would shape modern Indonesia.
 Majapahit’s red and white royal stripes, symbolising courage and honesty, even inspired the country’s flag.
 ‘No Wiraraja, no Majapahit, no Indonesia,’ he intoned.